 Once you have registered in the BRP (and have a BSN), it is time to register with a health insurance company.
-There are around 40 of these in the Netherlands, and a variety of comparison sites to help you find the best and most comprehensive cover.
+There are many health insurance providers in the Netherlands, and a variety of comparison sites to help you find the best and most comprehensive cover.
 Children up to the age of 18 are covered by their parents’ policy.
 Many employers have special deals with insurance companies so that employees can access preferential rates, too.

 You must register for health insurance within 3 months of arriving in the Netherlands, otherwise you will receive a letter from the CAK (website available in Dutch), the public body in charge of making sure everyone is insured.
 The CAK will send one warning letter after 3 months, then another a month later, and will finally issue you with a fine and sign you up for insurance on your behalf if you do not get a policy yourself.

 As mentioned, Dutch basic health insurance tends not to cover dental, mental, and complementary healthcare.
 However, most insurance companies will offer a ‘bolt on’ for a small extra monthly fee that will cover these types of care.